 Racial diversity of the faculty is below the national average.

-At Chatham University, the disparity between men and women on campus is much higher than the national average.
-The undergraduate student body at Chatham is predominantly female.
+At Chatham University, the disparity between men and women on campus is higher than the national average.
+The undergraduate student body at Chatham is mostly female.

 Analyze Male/Female Diversity at Chatham